Here’s the deal with moving cross country.

-We recommend using our move estimate calculator to get a quick idea on different moving services and pricing.
+We recommend using our cross country moving cost calculator to get a quick idea on different moving services and pricing.

 You’ll also want to include travel expenses, housing expenses (cleaning services, security deposit), packing material expenses (boxes, tape, etc.), and any other move-related costs into your total move budget.

 Now for the real fun, figuring out the most affordable way to move.